SMW & associates, Inc.

 Architect: Jack Backus Architects

-The existing single-story house was raised to become the new second floor.
-A new first floor was added below the raised house.
-This process alloed the existing roof to be saved.
-In addition, a new foundation system can be installed without the obstruction of existing house.
+This vertical addition was accomplished by raising the existing single-story house and constructing a new first floor.
+This process allowed the existing roof to be saved.
+A new foundation system was installed without the obstruction of the existing house.

 Yonago Residence, Oakland, CA